suncoast-devs/handbook/lessons/full-stack-build-an-app/18-adding-signup.md

 </Route>
 ```

-And we will also add a button to our main navigation
+And we will also add a button to our main navigation.

 ```jsx
 <Link to="/signup">Sign Up</Link>
 ```

-And with this we have the ability for users to sign up to our app!
+And with this, we have the ability for users to sign up for our app!

 <GithubCommitViewer repo="suncoast-devs/TacoTuesday" commit="e921d402b70701208882254964a9b14b3f5433cb"/>